surfnet-niels/REFEDs-specifications/personalized.md

 By asserting a Service Provider to be a member of this Entity Category, a federation registrar claims that:

 *   (SE1) The Service Provider requested assignment of the Category and complies with this entity category’s registration criteria.
-*   (SE2) The Service Provider’s request to be assigned the Personalized Access Entity Category has been reviewed against the provided REFEDS \[Guidelines\] and approved by the federation registrar.
+*   (SE2) The Service Provider’s request to be assigned the Personalized Access Entity Label has been reviewed against the provided REFEDS \[Guidelines\] and approved by the federation registrar.

 By registering for this Entity Category, a Service Provider has agreed to the registration criteria as defined in Section 4.